Soldelli/starter-academic/content/publication/mad-a-scalable-dataset-for-language-grounding-in-videos-from-movie-audio-descriptions/index.md

 ---
-title: "VLG-Net: Video-Language Graph Matching Network for Video Grounding"
+title: "MAD: A Scalable Dataset for Language Grounding in Videos from Movie Audio Descriptions"
-subtitle: Best Paper Award
+subtitle: ''

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- admin
+- **admin**
 - Alejandro Pardo
 - Juan León Alcázar
 - Fabian Caba Heilbron